Referrals

 Concerns: online sexualised behaviour, sharing explicit content, contact with unknown adults online, unexplained injuries, NRM-identified exploitation, frequent missing episodes with at-risk peers.

-Considering the above, we are unable to support any young people that fall within the below criteria:
+Considering the above, we are unable to support any young people that fall within the criteria below:

 Severe Learning Needs

-The young person is due to receive a lengthy sentence or is involved in a serious police investigation, such as murder, and will be unable to engage in our harm reduction model due to long-term imprisonment.
+The young person is due to receive a custodial sentence and unable to engage our street and centre-based services.

-We cannot effectively support young people with severe mental health conditions such as, clinical depression, bipolar disorder, or schizophrenia, as they require specialist support.
+Severe mental health conditions such as, clinical depression, bipolar disorder, or schizophrenia.

 High Level Harmful Sexual Behaviours